Ivan-Velickovic/docs/_includes/sel4test.md

 The platform defines what config it uses, and if it specifies a simulation target, then a simulation command will be added.
 {% endcomment %}

-Checkout the sel4test project using repo as per [seL4Test](/seL4Test)
 ```bash
 repo init -u https://github.com/seL4/sel4test-manifest.git
 repo sync